AD4Noobs/site/content/building_a_active_directory/pdc/what_and_why/_index.md

 ![](functional_levels.png)

 Functional Levels determine which version of Windows Server are allowed to host the AD DS role in the domain.
-During the installation process we use a Domain Functional Level of Server 2016.
+During the installation process we use a Domain Functional Level of Server 2016, since we want to make use of the newest features.
 This means that only we can only create Domain Controllers using at least Windows Server 2016.
 Any version lower, for example Server 2012R2, will not be able to be promoted to a Domain Controller is this domain.

 {{% notice info %}}
 The tech savvy among you probably already thought of a work around.
 Yes you could create new child domains for the purpose to support older or new versions of AD DS, though it is highly recommended phase out older Windows Servers running Domains Controllers in your domain in favor of newer version of Windows Server.
 This allows you to most recent functional level and make use of new features, a lot of which have been security focused.